Get Legal Help.

 Motor Vehicle Violations

-Most traffic tickets are “violation” level offenses — meaning they are are less severe than misdemeanor or felony crimes.
-This includes violations such as speeding, running a red light or driving with an expired or suspended license.
+Most traffic tickets are “violation” level offenses — meaning they are considered non-criminal offenses but can have serious collateral consequences that can affect your driving license and immigration status - especially if you are under 20.
+This includes violations such as speeding, reckless driving, or driving with an expired or suspended license.

 Robbery